hartfordsthistory/hartfordsthistory.github.io/index.md

 The bright white street near the center of this photo is Castro St north of Market St, and to the upper left you can see the Corona Heights quarry still being worked.
 The gore point of the east intersection of 17th and Market (Jane Warner Plaza, where the Shell is now) is still a grass lot, and south across the street are some of the oldest buildings in the neighborhood, some even appearing on the 1869 US Coastal Survey map.

-The whole block between 17th and 18th and between Castro and Noe had been purchased by prominent early SF attorney James Parker Treadwell Sr some time between 1854 and 1864, and so was omitted from the Eureka Valley Homestead Association and so escaped a lot of the [legal wrangling](https://www.davidrumsey.com/luna/servlet/detail/RUMSEY~8~1~289005~90060593) that came from the piecemeal sale of Noé's estate, and John Miers Horner's bankruptcy sale in 1857.
+The whole block between 17th and 18th and between Castro and Noe was purchased by prominent early SF attorney James Parker Treadwell Sr some time between 1854 and 1864, and so was omitted from the Eureka Valley Homestead Association and so escaped a lot of the [legal wrangling](https://www.davidrumsey.com/luna/servlet/detail/RUMSEY~8~1~289005~90060593) that came from the piecemeal sale of Noé's estate, and John Miers Horner's bankruptcy sale in 1857.
 You can see a low fence around the part not owned by Treadwell, and the varied houses around it.
 Many of the buildings at the center of this picture were torn down around 1921 for the construction of the Castro Theater.

 Treadwell had owned the rest of the block at his death in late 1884, and it remained in acrimonious probate until around 1900.
 (He left his estate in such a contested shambles that parts of it did not clear probate until _1905 or 1906_.)
 Between 1884 and 1900, Fernando Nelson purchased a many of the available plots of land in Eureka Valley, and subdivided, built, and sold it off to form a large portion of the local housing stock.
 His goal was to build houses near the desirable horse-drawn streetcar lines, for people who wanted to work in the Barbary Coast, but live far away from it the noise and crime.
 He must have had his eye on this last empty plot of land for some time, waiting to snatch it up.
-Earlier pictures of the plot show cattle grazing on the land (probably from the dairies in the neighborhood - both up 19th on Kite Hill, and just up the existing original block of Hartford st), and locals clearly had no qualms cutting through diagonally on foot or in their wagons.
+Earlier pictures of the plot show cattle grazing on the land (probably from the dairies in the neighborhood - both up 19th on Kite Hill, and just up the existing original middle block of Hartford St), and locals clearly had no qualms cutting through diagonally on foot or in their wagons.

 In this picture, you can see the start of Nelson's grading on the southwest part of the block as he divided it into lots and laid out the continuation of Hartford St. (Ask us about Ford St West some time.)
 One of the tributaries of Dolores Creek originally flowed downhill just south of 18th St, so building up the base of the block there was a hedge against spring flooding.
 The SF newspapers are also full of stories of residents of Hartford St fighting tax assessments for additional road grading, and even then the central block is still quite steep.